Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Cooperative behavior in ML-Agents can be enabled by instantiating a `SimpleMultiAgentGroup`, typically in an environment controller or similar script, and adding agents to it using the `RegisterAgent(Agent agent)` method.
-Note that all agents added to the same `MultiAgentGroup` must have the same behavior name and Behavior Parameters.
-Using `MultiAgentGroup` enables the agents within a group to learn how to work together to achieve a common goal (i.e., maximize a group-given reward), even if one or more of the group members are removed before the episode ends.
+Note that all agents added to the same `SimpleMultiAgentGroup` must have the same behavior name and Behavior Parameters.
+Using `SimpleMultiAgentGroup` enables the agents within a group to learn how to work together to achieve a common goal (i.e., maximize a group-given reward), even if one or more of the group members are removed before the episode ends.
 You can then use this group to add/set rewards, end or interrupt episodes